 Annual Audited Accounts

 The grounds of the church in Radclive contains a war memorial to those parish men who fell in the First World War, 1914-1918

-Currently the memorial is showing signs of age and is in need of repair and refurbishment.
-A committee of residents has been formed to manage the renovation in time for its centenary
+In recent years the memorial has shown signs of age and was in need of repair and refurbishment.
+A committee of residents was formed to manage the renovation in time for its centenar

 Transport and Traffic